FAQs About Starting Therapy, Investment, & Policies

 I’ve been to therapy before, but it didn’t work.
 What makes you different from other therapists I’ve been to?

 I’m glad you asked.
 As a licensed psychologist, I’ve got several years of additional education and specialized training than other types of therapists in Miami, FL.
 That specialized training included knowledge of and interpretation of psychological assessments.
-Whenever I start working with a new client, I combine your initial session with 6 basic psychological tests to get a deeper understanding of you in a shorter period of time.
+Whenever I start working with a new client, I combine your initial session with some basic psychological tests to get a deeper understanding of you in a shorter period of time.
 I’m also a tell-it-like-it-is kinda person, which helps you translate those big abstract life insights into everyday actionable terms.
 That translates to less time in therapy, saved money, and faster and longer lasting results for you.

 Do you have a cancellation policy?